PohYiJieNicholas/Scam-detection-model/README.md

 ### Prerequirsite
 Python Jupyter Notebook was used to develop the code to evaluate the different model.
 This model can be run on a cloud environment service like Google CoLab or run on a local environment with a NVIDEA CUDA supported GPU.

-1. Install the python liberies
+1. Install the python libraries

 ```
     pip install -r requirements.txt